opserver/Opserver/docs/index.md

 1. Clone the repo.
 2. `dotnet build`

-The goal is to also publish to docker hub from GitHub actions so that you can spin up and image and simply provide your config.
+The goal is to also update [Docker Hub](https://hub.docker.com/repository/docker/opserver/opserver) from GitHub actions so that you can spin up and image and simply provide your config.

 #### Running Opsever